E-commerce

 Generic content, product inaccuracies

-Validation checklist and limited A/B testing
+Validation checklist and limited A/B test

-Over-optimizing keywords
+Over-optimize keywords

 Unnatural text